mauriceaka/BACK-END-KANBAN/README.md

 ## Authors

-This back-end part was developed by these students:
+This back-end part was developed by these students:</br>
 •	Rebecca EHUA
 •	Maurice AKA
 •	Franck KOUAMELAN